quarto-dev/quarto-web/docs/books/book-basics.md

     mybook.epub
 ```

+See the documentation on [Publishing Websites](../websites/publishing-websites.md) for details on how to publish books to GitHub Pages, Netlify, and other services.
+Note that in that documentation the `output-dir` may be referred to as `_site`: for publishing books you should use `_book` rather than `_site`.

 ## Learning More

 Once you are familiar with the basic mechanics, read the article on [Book Authoring](book-authoring.md) to learn about: